-19.3 The GLA’s social media platforms are set so that any information or statement sent out through Twitter is reproduced automatically on Facebook.
+19.3 The GLAA’s social media platforms are set so that any information or statement sent out through Twitter is reproduced automatically on Facebook.

 19.4 Currently, the organisation tweets ‘short links’ to news releases – which in turn appear on the Facebook page - to gain additional exposure at no cost.

-19.5 The GLA will also ‘re-Tweet’ messages from partner organisations and/or stakeholders if they:
+19.5 The GLAA will also ‘re-Tweet’ messages from partner organisations and/or stakeholders if they:

 - meet the criteria above and either:

-- refer to any joint activity the GLA has participated in, or
+- refer to any joint activity the GLAA has participated in, or

 - refer to activity, reports or other content that is supportive of the organisation’s strategic aim and priorities

-19.6 There is also scope for the Chief Executive to establish an account and ‘tweet’ on behalf of the GLA, informing people about events attended and activities being undertaken as part of the role.
+19.6 The Chief Executive can also ‘tweet’ on behalf of the GLAA through their own personal account informing people about new developments, events attended and activities being undertaken as part of the role.

 19.8 Any requests for information will be dealt with in accordance with the External Communications Policy, or under the provisions of the Freedom of Information Act when appropriate.

-19.9 The GLA ‘tweets’ job vacancies and encourages partner organisations to re-tweet the links to the jobs page on its website.
+19.9 The GLAA ‘tweets’ job vacancies and encourages partner organisations to re-tweet the links to the jobs page on its website.
 This gains extra exposure and advertising for vacant roles at no cost.

-19.10 Any confidential information supplied to the GLA through the private inbox facility on Facebook will be forwarded on to the intelligence team and deal with in line with existing data handling procedures.
+19.10 Any confidential information supplied to the GLAA through the private inbox facility on Facebook will be forwarded on to the intelligence team and deal with in line with existing data handling procedures.

 ICO Section 31 guide: